eqlabs/polkadot-light-client/docs/local_setup.md

 ## Debugging full node

 You can use visual studio code with [rust tools](https://code.visualstudio.com/docs/languages/rust) installed to debug full node in case when you want to know why the full node rejects connection or smth else.
-Here is a `.vscode/launch.json`'s content with a debug config that attaches `polkadot` process:
+Here is a `.vscode/launch.json`'s content with a debug config that attaches to the `polkadot` process:

 ```
 {